Students learn about demographic and climatic changes. They

 The students recognize the connection between demographic developments and the developments of certain cities and regions.

-Learning Unit 1.1 Global Climatic & Demographic Developments/ challanges
+Learning Unit 1.1 Global Climatic & Demographic Developments/ challenges

 |It is taught which are the main drivers of